mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/service_workers/index.md

 We can take advantage of the [`fetch`](/en-US/docs/Web/API/ServiceWorkerGlobalScope/fetch_event) event, to prevent an installed PWA from making requests if the user is online.
 Listening to the fetch event makes it possible to intercept all requests and respond with cached responses instead of going to the network.
 Most applications don't require this behavior.
 In fact, many business models want users to regularly make server requests for tracking and marketing purposes.
 So, while intercepting requests may be an anti-pattern for some, to improve the privacy of our CycleTracker app, we don't want the app to make unnecessary server requests.

 As our PWA consists of a single page, for page navigation requests, we go back to the `index.html` home page.
 There are no other pages and we don't ever want to go to the server.
-If the Fetch API's [`Request`](/en-US/docs/Web/API/Request) readonly [`mode`](/en-US/docs/Web/API/Request/mode) property is `navigate`, meaning it's looking for a web page, we use the FetchEvent's `respondWith()`]() method to prevents the browser's default fetch handling, providing our own response promise employing the [`caches.match()`](/en-US/docs/Web/API/CacheStorage/match) method.
+If the Fetch API's [`Request`](/en-US/docs/Web/API/Request) readonly [`mode`](/en-US/docs/Web/API/Request/mode) property is `navigate`, meaning it's looking for a web page, we use the FetchEvent's [`respondWith()`](/en-US/docs/Web/API/FetchEvent/respondWith) method to prevent the browser's default fetch handling, providing our own response promise employing the [`caches.match()`](/en-US/docs/Web/API/CacheStorage/match) method.

 For all other request modes, we open the caches as done in the [install event response](#saving-the-cache-on-pwa-installation), instead passing the event request to the same `match()` method.
 It checks if the request is a key for a stored {{domxref("Response")}}.
 If yes, it returns the cached response.
 If not, we return a [404 status](/en-US/docs/Web/HTTP/Status/404) as a response.